 If you want complete control over the privacy of your financial information, you’re much better off using a paid service that supports itself with fees, instead of using your data to drive revenue.

 Paid Services Are Sometimes the Better Choice

 No, we’re not saying that all you have to do is choose a paid investment management tool and you can rest easy, knowing your data is safe, secure, and within your control.

 Personal Capital is a perfect example of why it’s so important to do your research and read all the fine print, especially when you’re considering digital tools that will have access to your financial data.

 A paid service is likely to be a better choice, because paid services can earn their revenue through fees and don’t need to sell or use your data to make a profit.
 But it’s still important to carefully examine the terms and conditions before signing up for any financial tool.

-Kubera Will Never Sell Your Personal Data
+Choose Kubera: We Will Never Sell Your Personal Data

 Kubera is different from other digital wealth management tools in a lot of ways, but first things first: We will never sell your personal data for marketing.